CS5001-khoury/hw08/README.md

 A few other conditions
 * If the line is invalid/has a ValueError, `"Error reading line: {line}"` to `stderr`, where the line is the line in the file in question, and then skip it / keep reading lines.
-* You may want to look at the utility functions in star_rating_utils
+* You may want to look at the utility functions in star_rating_utils.

 For example, if a file has the following contents:
 ```text